 Over the last couple of years, I developed an intolerance to soy and whey.
 It was my own stupidity that got me here.
 However, my whey intolerance has gotten progressively worse over the last couple of yours.
 This meant I had to get creative and come up with a milk alternative for this recipe (and other recipes) that would not change the flavor and had the right consistency.
 Some brilliant momma in a FB group I am in suggested that I try Culinary Coconut Milk.
 I was pleasantly surprised!

-We use a lot of different kinds of veggies in our quiche.
-Examples would be broccoli, carrots, onions, garlic, peppers, tomatoes (technically it is a fruit, I know), asparagus, cauliflower, mushrooms, homemade salsa, spinach, kale, collard greens….You hopefully get the gist by now.
-Like I said, endless possibilities.
+- Filling: We use a lot of different kinds of veggies in our quiche.
+Examples would be broccoli, carrots, onions, garlic, peppers, tomatoes, asparagus, cauliflower, mushrooms, homemade salsa, spinach, kale, collard greens….You get the gist.

-Salt, Pepper are generally my go to for these
+- Seasonings: Salt, Pepper is generally my go-to for these

 - Preheat oven to 425